Archive for February, 2010

 I’ve been writing articles regarding Vitamin D and how important it is to your body.
-As a matter of fact, and according to many health professionals, it helps "promote bone health and ward off diseases like osteoporosis."
-However, many people are deficient of this all important vitamin.
+As a matter of fact, and according to many health professionals, it helps “promote bone health and ward off diseases like osteoporosis.”
+However, many people suffer from vitamin D deficiency.

 The statistics are unbelievable when it comes to vitamin D deficiency.
 According to experts, nearly 80 percent of Americans are deficient in vitamin D. WOW!!
 Why all the concern?
 Because this leads to an increased risk for inflammation, heart problems, weak bones, osteoporosis, unhealthy blood pressure levels, decreased immunity and memory loss; not to mention a major strain on our health care system.